ciatph/ph-municipalities/README.md

 ## Available Scripts

-> _**Note:** These NPM scripts run relative within the `/app` directory, when working on a git-cloned repository of the app.<br>
-> To run using only NodeJS, navigate first to the `/app` directory and execute a target script, for example:_
+> _**Note:** These NPM scripts run relative within the `/app` directory, when working on a git-cloned repository of the app.
+To run using only NodeJS, navigate first to the `/app` directory and execute a target script, for example:_

 ```
 cd app